alphagov/frontend/docs/update-homepage-promotion-slots.md

 You can use a web tool - [Squoosh](https://squoosh.app/) - to resize and compress the images at the same time.
 You can use the before and after view to establish the highest level of compression that can be applied before the image quality deteriorates.

-Most promo images should ideally be less than 30 kB in size (at time of writing, the current promos are 14 kB, 10.7 kB and 6.3 kB).
+Most promo images should ideally be less than 10 kB in size (at time of writing, the current promos are 504 Bytes, 882 Bytes and 512 Bytes).
 You might also need to change the format of the image to fit the content - JPGs for a photograph, but maybe PNG for a graphic.
 It's worth testing to see what gives the smaller file size and the best visual result.

-If the image is a photograph, or a detailed graphic, resize the image to all of the following sizes:

-- 610 by 407 pixels
-- 480 by 320 pixels
-- 320 by 213 pixels
-- 240 by 160 pixels
-- 170 by 113 pixels

-If the image is a simple graphic, and thus already a small file size, resize it to 610 x 407 pixels.
+The featured images are lazy loaded, but it is worth keeping in mind that for larger screens, the featured images will be requested on page load.

 ## 3. Update the content